Austin Riley Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres have a 5.06 team ERA that ranks 20th among all league pitching staffs.
+- The Padres have a 4.93 team ERA that ranks 20th among all MLB pitching staffs.

-- Padres pitchers combine to surrender nine total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Padres pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.3 per game).

-- The Padres will send Martinez (0-1) out to make his second start of the season.
+- The Padres will look to Wacha (1-0) in his second start of the season.

-- The right-hander last appeared on Saturday against the Colorado Rockies, when he threw seven innings, allowing four earned runs while giving up six hits.
+- His last time out came on Sunday against the Colorado Rockies, when the righty tossed six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.